 In addiction treatment centers, the recovery process often begins with detoxification.
 Suboxone detoxification sometimes involves Naltrexone therapy.
 Naltrexone, which is administered in the form of an implant, fills up the opiate receptors in the patient’s brain.
 This weans the patient off Suboxone, short circuits his or her cravings and reduces the intensity of withdrawal symptoms.
 By providing clinical support throughout the detoxification process, rehab centers are able to reduce the chances of relapse.
 The second step of the recovery process is behavior treatment, which addresses the psychological, emotional and social roots of the addiction.
 Behavior treatment also includes relapse prevention; patients are taught how to avoid and if necessary confront harmful situations in the future, communicate more effectively about their problems and restore their integrity, ethics and morals.

 With more than 11,000 private drug treatment centers in the United States, choosing the right center or program for yourself or your family member can seem daunting.
 One of the most important factors to consider is the average length of residency.
 Research shows that individuals who enter 45-90 day Suboxone rehabilitation centers are more likely to stay drug-free.
 Also, while rehabs aren’t required to be licensed or accredited, those that are offer quality treatment and often have more professional staff.
 Lastly, choose a rehab that offers dual-diagnosis treatment, because addicts often have undiagnosed mental disorders.
-If you need assistance finding a licensed or accredited Suboxone addiction treatment facility for you or your family member, call us toll-free at 1-888-968-9816 for immediate assistance.
+If you need assistance finding a licensed or accredited Suboxone addiction treatment facility for you or your family member, call us toll-free at 1-888-968-9816 Who Answers? for immediate assistance.
 Our phone lines are open 24 hours a day, seven days a week.